- .75 oz Gin (Plymouth)

 - Express a lemon peel, and garnish

-Because we spent a big wad of cash acquiring a fancy aged Green Chartreuse this weekend, we're declaring this "Green Chartreuse Week!"
+Because we spent our future children's college tuition funds acquiring a fancy aged Green Chartreuse this weekend, we're declaring this "Green Chartreuse Week!"
 Our first featured cocktail is the bijou, pronounced BEE-joo, an old 19th century cocktail.

 Unlike many other cocktails, the history of the bijou seems relatively straightforward and uncontroversial.
 The drink was invented by Harry Johnson, the “dean” of bartending, who wrote one of the first "Bartender's Manuals."
 He may also deserve some credit for the hipster waxed handlebar moustache look to which many hipster bartenders aspire, but maybe there's just a genetic predisposition in play?
 Anyway, Harry Johnson was originally a Prussian sailor who broke his leg and was left behind in San Francisco.
 He started bartending in the 1860s, back when San Francisco was the largest American city west of the Mississippi.